 Finland’s new parliament is dominated by women under 35 — The country could have lessons for the United States

-Having said all that, I would feel a lot better about the strides Finland has made towards gender equality if it were taking similar strides towards racial diversity.
-I mean, the whole friggin’ country is whiter than the state of Vermont, which is 96 percent white.
-It’s so white, the women who have led Finland for years don’t even bother to publish statistics on racial diversity.
+iPINIONS would feel considerably better about Finland’s gender equality achievements if the country showed any interest in racial diversity.
+The entire nation is whiter than Vermont, which itself is 96 percent white.
+Finland is so overwhelmingly white that the women who’ve led it for years don’t even bother publishing statistics on racial diversity.